finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 # **get_by_query_excel**
 > str get_by_query_excel(query, query_name=query_name, timeout=timeout)

-[EXPERIMENTAL] GetByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded) format, where the sql is simply in the url.
+GetByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded) format, where the sql is simply in the url.

  For simple single-line query execution via the url. e.g. `select ^ from Sys.Field order by 1, 2`  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized